matuzo/HTMHell/hell/adventcalendar/2025/18/index.md

 ## Text *should* be a heading

 Now let's come from the other side.
-We look at a design and see some bold text with some big, some bigger, some biggest.
+We look at a design and see some bold text.
+Some big, some bigger, some biggest.
 Sweet!
 We fling down a bunch of `<div>` elements, add some styles and we're done.
 It looks just like the design, chef's kiss, and so on.
 But here's the thing: this text looks like a heading, but doesn't have any semantics.

 This is an issue because when text is marked up as a heading even though it isn’t one, it makes the page harder to understand.
 Screen readers won't announce it as a heading with its level, making it hard to understand the content and structure when listening to all the headings.